 - Building Alarm Monitoring Up to five inputs in the UPS are available to connect the facility's alarm system contacts.
 Some system configurations may limit the number of inputs available.
 The UPS uses these inputs to monitor the building alarms in addition to the UPS status.
 See Chapter 8, "Communication," for additional information. - Alarm Contact One alarm contact is provided for connection to equipment at the facility, such as a light, an audible alarm, or a computer terminal.
 The equipment connected to this contact alerts you to a UPS alarm.
 See Chapter 8, "Communication," for additional information. - X-Slot Communication Bays Four communication bays are standard equipment.

-One to four optional X-Slot® connectivity cards can be installed in the UPS module at any time.
-X-Slot cards are guickly installed at the front of the UPS and are hot-pluggable.
+One to four optional X-Slot cards can be installed in the UPS module at any time.

 See Chapter 8, "Communication," for additional information.